MerginMaps/docs/src/tutorials/working-collaboratively/index.md

 	![](./mergin-web-add-user.jpg)

-	You shoud now see them included in the list of users with access:
+	You should now see them included in the list of users with access:

 	![](./mergin-web-charlie-with-access.jpg)